XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 2.Storage/Memory:
 -----------------
+Computers use two types of storage: `Primary storage` and `Secondary storage`.

+The CPU interacts closely with `Primary storage`, referring to it for both instructions and data.

+`RAM (Random Access Memory)` is the internal memory of the CPU for storing data, program, and program result.
+It is a read/write memory which stores data until the machine is working.
+As soon as the machine is switched off, data is erased.

-Computers use two types of storage: `Primary storage` and `Secondary storage`. `Memory` is also known as primary storage, primary memory, main storage, main memory, and `RAM (Random Access Memory)`; all these terms are used interchangeably by people in computer circles.
-The CPU interacts closely with primary storage, or main memory, referring to it for both instructions and data.
+`Memory` is also known as `Main Memory`, and `RAM (Random Access Memory)`; all these terms are used interchangeably by people in computer circles.
 A computer's `Main Memory (RAM)` holds data only temporarily, at the time the computer is executing a program. `RAM` is `volatile`.
 That is, when power to the chips, or system, is lost or turned off the contents of RAM memory are lost.

+A `ROM (Read-only Memory)` chip is used primarily in the start up process of a computer.
+The memory from which we can only read but cannot write on it.
+This type of memory is `non-volatile`.
+The information is stored permanently in such memories during manufacture.
+A ROM stores such instructions that are required to start a computer.

-A `ROM` chip is used primarily in the start up process of a computer. `ROM` is necessary because, when you turn on the computer, the CPU receives electrical power and is ready to begin executing instructions, but because the computer was just turned on, RAM is empty and does not have any instructions for the CPU to execute.
+`ROM` is necessary because, when you turn on the computer, the CPU receives electrical power and is ready to begin executing instructions, but because the computer was just turned on, RAM is empty and does not have any instructions for the CPU to execute.
 This is where `ROM` comes into play.

 * Primary Memory
-  * RAM (Main Memory)
+  * RAM (Random Access Memory)
   * ROM (Read only Memory)

 * Secondary Memory